Torrijos–Carter Treaties: History

 The Carter administration made the canal a high priority, starting during the transition.
 The issue had been highlighted by a blue-ribbon commission headed by Ambassador Sol Linowitz.
 Several individuals associated with that commission would play major roles in the Carter administration's Latin America policy, including Linowitz himself and NSC Senior Director Robert A. Pastor.
-Negotiations were resumed on February 15, 1977 and were completed by August 10 of that year.
+Negotiations were resumed on February 15, 1977, and were completed by August 10 of that year.
 On the American side the negotiators were Ellsworth Bunker and Sol Linowitz; the Panamanian side of the negotiations was headed by Rómulo Escobar Bethancourt.
 Senator Dennis DeConcini sponsored a critical amendment to the Panama Canal Treaty that allowed the Senate to come to a consensus on giving control of the Canal to Panama.
-A few days before final agreement on the treaties was reached, President Jimmy Carter had sent a telegram to all members of Congress informing them of the status of the negotiations and asking them to withhold judgment on the treaty until they had an opportunity to carefully study it.
+A few days before final agreement on the treaties was reached, President Carter had sent a telegram to all members of Congress informing them of the status of the negotiations and asking them to withhold judgment on the treaty until they had an opportunity to carefully study it.
 Senator Strom Thurmond responded to Carter's appeal by stating in a speech later that day, "The canal is ours, we bought and we paid for it and we should keep it."

 Ratification

-Both treaties were subsequently ratified in Panama by a two-thirds vote in a referendum held on October 23, 1977.
+Both treaties were subsequently ratified in Panama with 67.4% of the vote in a referendum held on October 23, 1977.
 To allow for popular discussion of the treaties and in response to claims made by opponents of the treaty in the U.S. that Panama was incapable of democratically ratifying them, restrictions on the press and on political parties were lifted several weeks prior to the vote.
 On the day of the vote, 96% of Panama's eligible voters went to the polls, the highest voter turnout in Panama up to that time.
 The neutrality treaty was of major concern among voters, particularly on the political left, and was one reason why the treaties failed to obtain even greater popular support.

-The United States Senate advised and consented to ratification of the first treaty on March 16, 1978 and to the second treaty on April 18 by identical 68 to 32 margins.
+The United States Senate advised and consented to ratification of the first treaty on March 16, 1978, and to the second treaty on April 18 by identical 68 to 32 margins.
 On both votes, 52 Democrats and 16 Republicans voted in favor of advising and consenting to ratification, while 10 Democrats and 22 Republicans voted against.